shamanec/GADS-devices-provider/docs/setup.md

 * Install `adb` (Android debug bridge).
 It should be available in PATH so it can be directly accessed via Terminal

 ### GADS Android stream - Android only
-1. Download the latest release of [GADS-Android-stream](https://github.com/shamanec/GADS-Android-stream/releases)
-2. Unzip the `*.apk` file and put it in `apps` folder (in the GADS-devices-provider repo)
+1. Starting the provider will automatically download the latests GADS-stream release and put the `apk` file in the `./apps` folder

 ### Appium
 * Install Node > 16